 1. What is Kanbala all about?

 Kanbala is a health, wellness and lifestyle company that embraces the movement to raise awareness about the importance of living a clean and healthy lifestyle.
 What we accept into our lives, both through our mind and body, has a direct impact on our overall wellness.

-We help to join Customers and Affiliates on their wellness journey, and help educate and empower them about great products, better living, and how they can become a positive example for others to follow.
+We strive to join Customers on their wellness journey, and help educate and empower them about great products, better living, and how they can become a positive example for others to follow.

 Recent research has shown the tremendous benefits of the products we promote and the energy giving, rejuvenating feelings that can come about from their use.
 Both young and old benefit alike.